hw2-archive/upt/README.md

-# Hw2-Bower - Universal package manager
+# UPT - Universal package manager

-Hw2-Bower is a **crossplatform** ( thanks to nodejs ) and general purpose package manager that
+UPT is a **crossplatform** ( thanks to nodejs ) and general purpose package manager that

 aims to be an **universal installer for each kind of software**.

 Since actually i'm the only tester of this project, please **be careful with your sensible data**.

-Hw2-Bower is a fork of [Bower](https://github.com/bower/bower) project.
-Official README and LICENSE on (https://github.com/bower/bower)
+UPT is derived from of [Bower](https://github.com/bower/bower) project.

-See [bower-pullrequest](https://github.com/hw2-core/bower/tree/bower-pullrequest) branch for changes that concern only original project

-we are also on npm https://www.npmjs.org/package/hw2core-bower
+we are also on npm https://www.npmjs.org/package/upt

-> npm install hw2core-bower
+> npm install upt

-Would you try hw2-bower now? just run this command:
+Would you try upt now? just run this command:

-> hw2-bower install hw2-core/js-kernel
+> upt install hw2-core/js-kernel

 Note:

-1. All packages created with features of original Bower are compatible with our system ( but not vice versa )
+1. All packages created with features of original UPT are compatible with our system ( but not vice versa )

-2. The commands are the same of original Bower but the binary is called "hw2-bower" to avoid collisions
+2. The commands are the same of original UPT but the binary is called "upt" to avoid collisions

-### Actually hw2-bower supports:
+### Actually upt supports:

 * the installation of packages that use forward slashes in names.
 So you can use:

-> hw2-bower install vendor/lib/mylib"  -> this package will be installed in same path specified by the name
+> upt install vendor/lib/mylib"  -> this package will be installed in same path specified by the name

 ______